mindis/snowplow.github.com/_posts/2014-01-21-snowplow-team-in-nyc-and-boston-in-feb-2014.md

 ![brooklyn-bridge] [pic]

-Yali will be in New York between February 9th and 12th (including attending the [Looker user group NYC meetup] [look-and-tell-meetup] on February 11th).
+Yali will be in NYC between February 9th and 12th, including attending the [Looker user group NYC meetup] [look-and-tell-meetup] on February 11th.

-I will be visiting later on in the month:
+Alex will be visiting later on in the month:

 * New York City, February 20th - 25th
 * Boston, February 26th - 27th